 Once you have completed all the class requirements, and you have the approval of your sponsoring rabbi, you can schedule the conversion ceremony.

-The final step is immersion in the mikvah.
-A mikvah is a ritual pool, used to mark all sorts of life transition moments -- ranging from marriage to childbirth to other times of celebration and change.
-For this ritual moment you will enter the mikvah and take three complete immersions under the water.
+The final step is immersion in the mikveh.
+A mikveh is a ritual pool, used to mark all sorts of life transition moments -- ranging from marriage to childbirth to other times of celebration and change.
+For this ritual moment you will enter the mikveh and take three complete immersions under the water.
 After each immersion, you will recite a brief Hebrew blessing.
-Mikvah immersion is done while completely undressed, but it is a very private and modest ceremony.
+Mikveh immersion is done while completely undressed, but it is a very private and modest ceremony.

-After completing both the Beit Din and the mikvah you will receive your legal paperwork signed by your Beit Din, which affirms that you are now a full member of the Jewish People.*
+After completing both the Beit Din and the mikveh you will receive your legal paperwork signed by your Beit Din, which affirms that you are now a full member of the Jewish People.*